DearestDreamWish/Cold-World-CTF/README.md

 Codename for this CTF !flag={Cold-World-CTF}

-I'm currently looking a CTF team to join.
+I'm currently looking for a CTF team to join.